Tips on visiting the Vatican with the Omnia card Rome

 In addition to the above, there are an extra 30 other Rome Attractions available at a discount to those with the Omnia Card, from galleries and museums to other state run attractions.

-The Omnia Card can save you up to 4 hours of queuing in the peak season!
+The Omnia Card (buy it on this website) can save you up to 4 hours of queuing in the peak season!
 The Vatican Card included with the pass features fast track entry to the Museums and St Peter’s Basilica.

 In addition, 2 of the “outside the walls” Vatican attractions also include skip the line entry – St John the Lateran and St Paul Outside the Walls.